risingwavelabs/risingwave/e2e_test/README.md

 Scripts in folder `streaming` is only for streaming related tests.

 Authors of files in `single` should have a clear plan for when to move files to `distributed`.
-One proposal is to include a issue links for each files in `single` to illustrate why it is not ready for distributed and how to enable.
+One proposal is to include an issue links for each files in `single` to illustrate why it is not ready for distributed and how to enable.

 ## How to write e2e tests
 Refer to Sqllogictest [Doc](https://www.sqlite.org/sqllogictest/doc/trunk/about.wiki)